 Zhou et al (2013) showed that VNS caused the closure of intestinal tight junctions and facilitate a neurally mediated enterocyte recovery from injury.

 Straube et al (2015) found that VNS caused a reduction in headache days from 19 to 12 on average after 1 month of treatment.

 Ellrich et al (2011) demonstrated that taVNS inhibits muscle pain and pain sensitivity associated with chronic and acute migraine.

 Lenaerts et al (2008) showed that in a small cohort, 80% of participants had a 50% reduction in migraine frequency.

-Stakenborg (2017) demonstrated that vagal nerve stimulation attenuates postoperative ileus - Inability of the intestine (bowel) to contract normally and elminate waste from the body.
+Stakenborg (2017) demonstrated that vagal nerve stimulation attenuates postoperative ileus - The inability of the intestine (bowel) to contract normally and eliminate waste from the body.
 (Stakenborg 2017)